I get an "400 Bad Request" error when I call my API with private integration in Amazon API Gateway.

 Desync migration mode is set to strictest

-HTTP APIs allow for private integration or virtual private cloud (VPC) link integration using an Application Load Balancer.
+HTTP APIs allow for private integration or virtual private cloud (VPC) link integration to use an Application Load Balancer.
 If your Application Load Balancer's desync mitigation mode is set to strictest when your API Gateway is correctly configured, then you receive the following error:

 To turn off desync mitigation mode, complete the following steps: